A feminist revolution in an ancient kingdom

 They were all sent overseas to study in Europe, America and Australia and now hold various leadership positions in the palace that were once the domain of men.

-"I am very lucky to have parents that never said that is not a women's job," she says in fluent English.
+"I am very lucky to have parents that never said that is not a woman's job," she says in fluent English.

-"It doesn't sit well with some people but when the Sultan says so, you kind of have to go along with it," she laughs.
+"It doesn't sit well with some people but when the sultan says so, you kind of have to go along with it," she laughs.

 'They will be evicted'

 The sultan's brothers and sisters are not going along with it.
-They are outraged and most of them, like GBPH Prabukusumo, are now refusing to speak with the Sultan or attend royal events.
+They are outraged and most of them, like GBPH Prabukusumo, are now refusing to speak with the sultan or attend royal events.

-He says the move is a dangerous break with hundreds of years of tradition and accused his brother's family of being power hungry and greedy.
+He says the move is a dangerous break with hundreds of years of tradition and accused his brother's family of being power-hungry and greedy.

 And he sends a strong warning about what will happen.